ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 You can define friendly names and this will be used in entities.

 ### Manual
-The objects can be defined manually in object tree like sql or histroy.
+The objects can be defined manually in an object tree like sql or histroy.
 The type of entity must be provided and optionally the name of object.
 With this method only simple entities, like input_number, input_text or input_boolean could be created.
 It may not have more than one state or attribute.

 ## Panels